rfilkov/AzureKinectUnityFree/README.md

 ## Introduction

 This is the free version of 'Azure Kinect Examples for Unity' package.
-It contains two demo scenes so far:
+It works with Azure Kinect (aka Kinect4Azure, K4A) sensor only and requires at least Unity 2019.1f2.
-* BasicColorDepthDemo - shows the basic sensor streams
+So far it contains two demo scenes:
-* VfxPointCloudDemo - shows the point cloud of the environment.
+* BasicColorDepthDemo - shows the basic sensor streams - color and depth

-It's not much, but you can get the feeling what the full package looks like.
+* VfxPointCloudDemo - displays the point cloud of the environment.

+I hope you can also get the feeling what the full package looks like.
 Enjoy!

 ## How to Run the Demo Scenes